Directed Ramsey number for trees: Colouring Tournaments

 Let $n= f_{k,l} \big( \leaf(T_1), \ldots, \leaf(T_{l}) \big) \cdot |T_1| \cdots |T_k|$ and let us assume, for the sake of contradiction, that $T$ is a tournament on $n$ vertices, whose edges are $k$-coloured such that there is no $T_i$ in colour $i$ for any $i$.

 Consider the following process, which finds a sequence of colours $c_i$ and a sequence of pairs $(X_i, Y_i)$ of sets of vertices (for convenience, let $X_0$ denote the set of vertices in the tournament).
 Suppose that $c_j$ and $(X_j, Y_j)$ have been defined for $j < i$.
-Let $c_i$ be a majority colour in $X_{i-1}$; by Lemma \ref{lem:split}, we may pick a $\frac{|X_{i-1}|}{8k}$-mindegree pair $(X_i, Y_i)$ in the subgraph of $X_{i-1}$ that consists of $i$-coloured edges.
+Let $c_i$ be a majority colour in the tournament induced by $X_{i-1}$; by Lemma \ref{lem:split}, we may pick a $\frac{|X_{i-1}|}{8k}$-mindegree pair $(X_i, Y_i)$ in the subgraph of $X_{i-1}$ consisting of all edges in colour $c_i$.
 If $c_i \le l$, or if $c_i = c_j$ for some $j < i$, we stop.
 Note that this process will go on for at most $k-l+1$ iterations; denote by $i$ the number of steps taken until the process was stopped.
 Additionally, note that $|X_j| \ge \frac{n}{(8k)^j}$ for $j \le i$.
 If $c_i \le l$, we may assume, without loss of generality, that $c_i = 1$, which leads us to Case 1 below.
 Otherwise, we have $c_i = c_j > l$, for some $j < i$; without loss of generality, $c_i = k$, as in Case 2 below.